onecat233/Pure-Music-Recommendation-Platform-with-Labels/Readme.md

 - Access user perspective and explore features

 ## Maintenance and Contact

-### Project Status
-- Java Final Project
-- Waiting to be scored
+- Feel free to ask in Issues if there is any question!